-The NAME of this organization shall be the Delta-Greely Youth Hockey and Figure Skating Association.
+The name of this organization shall be the Delta-Greely Youth Hockey and Figure Skating Association.
 A shortened name Delta Skating Association (DSA) will stand for the same organization.

 ARTICLE II: PURPOSE

 The purpose of this organization shall be to provide an amateur hockey and figure skating program for the registered DSA members.